aws/aws-toolkit-vscode/CONTRIBUTING.md

 See [TESTPLAN.md](./docs/TESTPLAN.md) to understand the project's test structure, mechanics and philosophy.

-You can run tests directly from Visual Studio Code:
+You can run tests directly from VSCode:

 1. Select `View > Debug`, or select the Debug pane from the sidebar.
 2. From the dropdown at the top of the Debug pane, select the `Extension Tests` configuration.